Direct deposit help centre

 The information below corresponds with the numbers in the image of the void cheque above.

 - Account number: as shown on your cheque; required

 If you do not have a cheque, contact or visit your financial institution.
 They can provide your bank account information to you.

-You must request a stamp from your financial institution if you are submitting a direct deposit enrollment form without attaching a void cheque.
+You must request a stamp from your financial institution if you are submitting a direct deposit enrolment form without attaching a void cheque.

 You may enrol in direct deposit if you have power of attorney.
 Make sure that each federal institution has your power of attorney or trusteeship forms on file before you enrol.

 You may request your direct deposit payments be made into a bank account that is shared by two people.
 Make sure that each account holder is included when you enrol.

 If you receive multiple payments from the government, you may request that those payments be deposited in different bank accounts in most cases.

 To learn more, contact the department or agency that issues your payment.

 You may only receive your income tax refund and your goods and services tax (GST) or harmonized sales tax (HST) credits in the same bank account that you used when enroling for direct deposit.